go-air/go-air.github.io/join.md

 Members can create projects, repositories and the like, but are expected to do so following the contributing guidelines.

-We expect members to spend a significant proportion of their time getting into each others work.
+We expect members to spend a significant proportion of their go-air time getting into each others work.
 As a result, by joining you will benefit from reviews, proposals, bug fixes from other members.

 ## For Organiations